 PATRICIA ISASA: Yes.
 He opened the door to make trials in Argentina.

 AMY GOODMAN: And Patricia, it is the president, Kirshner, who has put you under protection, ever since what happened in September.
 September 18th, Jorge Julio Lopez went missing, a day before the former police commissioner, Miguel Etchecolatz was sentenced to life in prison for the murder, torture and kidnapping of six people.
-900 former officers and collaborators from the military dictatorship could reportedly face trial right now, face charges?
+Nine hundred former officers and collaborators from the military dictatorship could reportedly face trial right now, face charges?

 PATRICIA ISASA: Yes.

 AMY GOODMAN: So when you are in Argentina, you’re under protection?